Bobolay/crud-test-app/README.md

 # Angular Technical Test
-We've designed a small remote technical test, that is open ended.
-You should be able to make choices and assumptions without guidance.
-We're interested in seeing how you think and architect out the code.
-You should not spend more than 3 hours on this so think strategically about what you want to show.

-Clone this repo and send us a link to your work.
-We will review ASAP and decide whether to invite in for interview.

 ###  Spec:
 We want to test your ability to write clean modular angular code that talks to a RESTful API endpoints.